- Application Information

 Students who wish to transfer credit into Husson University after having been admitted must follow the policy under Academic Policies.

 All students are required to demonstrate competency in Math and English.
-Before starting in their first year, all students that do not have AP or Transfer credits in College Algebra will be required to complete an online math placement exam.
-The test results and SAT scores will determine class placement for math.
-Students are placed in English courses based on their previous transcripts and verbal SAT score as well as an initial diagnostic given once classes begin.
+Before starting in their first year, all students that do not have AP or Transfer credits in College Algebra will be required to complete an online math placement assessment.
+The assessment results will determine class placement for math.
+Students are placed in English courses based on their previous transcripts.
 Placement changes may take place during the add/drop period.

 Most Husson students declare their intended major when applying for admission to the University.
 Students may, however, choose to defer their declaration of a major until the end of the first year of study.
 For those students, the University provides a basic first-year curriculum composed of general education and foundation courses.
 The student develops a schedule in conjunction with an academic advisor from Academic Services.
 Subsequent approval of first-year courses for transfer into a degree program rests with the School or academic department offering the degree.